Skip to main content

 • Interval: Every HEARTBEAT_INTERVAL seconds (default 60)

-• Payload: instance ID, flow ID, config version, CLI version, uptime, mode
+• Payload: instance ID, flow ID, config version, CLI version, uptime, mode, event counters (delta since last successful heartbeat)

-• Fire-and-forget: Failures are logged, never crash the runner
+• Fire-and-forget: Failures are logged, never crash the runner.
+Counter deltas accumulate on failure and are included in the next successful heartbeat.

 Runners appear in the project dashboard after their first heartbeat.